Attempted assassination of Mohamed Nasheed

 On 6 May 2021, an assassination attempt was made against Maldivian Speaker of the People's Majlis and former president Mohamed Nasheed near his home in Malé.
 At 20:39 MVT (UTC+5), a homemade explosive device planted on a parked motorcycle exploded, injuring Nasheed and four others.
 Maldivian authorities allege it to be a terrorist attack by religious 'extremists'.
 Three suspects have been arrested.
 The arrested suspects denied being involved; all three of them had prior criminal records.

-The then-Maldivian president Ibrahim Mohamed Solih described the explosion as "an attack on Maldives' democracy and economy".
-He has promised a "swift and thorough" investigation, warning that the perpetrators will "face the full force of the law".
+Maldivian president Ibrahim Mohamed Solih described the explosion as "an attack on Maldives' democracy and economy" and has promised a "swift and thorough" investigation, warning that the perpetrators will "face the full force of the law".